Édgar García (baseball, born 1996): Fargo-Moorhead RedHawks

 On July 7, 2023, García signed with the Fargo-Moorhead RedHawks of the American Association of Professional Baseball.
 In 13 games for the RedHawks, he recorded a 5.50 ERA with 16 strikeouts in 18 innings of work.

 Lake Country DockHounds

 On August 15, 2023, García was claimed off waivers by the Lake Country DockHounds of the American Association of Professional Baseball.
 In 8 appearances for Lake Country, García recorded a 5.59 ERA with 4 strikeouts across 9 2/3 innings pitched.

 On February 14, 2024, García signed with the Charros de Jalisco of the Mexican League.
 However, prior to the season on April 5, García was released by Jalisco.

 Acereros de Monclova

 On May 5, 2024, García signed with the Acereros de Monclova of the Mexican League.
 In 12 appearances, he struggled to a 10.29 ERA, giving up 8 earned runs in just seven innings pitched.
 García was waived by Monclova on June 12.

 Guelph Royals

 On April 28, 2025, García signed with the Guelph Royals of the Intercounty Baseball League.
+He made 18 appearances for Guelph, compiling a 2-3 record and 2.83 ERA with 41 strikeouts and seven saves across 41 1/3 innings pitched.

+On February 3, 2026, García re-signed with the Royals.